Layr-Labs/eigenlayer-contracts/script/deploy/devnet/operatorSets/README.md

 Stop the anvil chain and retain the state

-## Step 2: Populate the AVSDirectory and StakeRootCompendium
+## Step 2: Populate the AVSDirectory and StakeRootManager

 Start the anvil chain with the state